rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

 0. From the Google Play Store each user downloads and installs our <a href="#AndroidApp">Android app</a>.

-0. The app on a mobile device runs in the background to obtain battery conditions which the app sends to a <strong>data collector</strong>
-   based on a <strong>schedule</strong> set in the app's Preferences.
+0. On either platform, the app runs in the background to obtain battery conditions based on a <strong>schedule</strong> set in the app's Preferences.

-0. Optionally, the <strong>GPS location</strong> of the device, if available, can also be sent.

-0. Additional metrics from other sensors and alerts from other systems may also be sent into that same receiver, such as predictions of bad weather or freezers not having power anymore.
+0. The app sends its
+   <a href="#BatteryMetrics">measurements</a> to a
+   <strong>cloud server</strong> in one of several locations around the world.

+0. We send you a <a href="#SentryBox">Sentry box</a> because unlike a laptop or mobile phone, you leave it plugged in a power outlet and it never goes to sleep.

+0. The first time you plug it in, you give it your network password and it downloads the latest software for itself.

+0. Just like a Roku box, you register your device on our website to establish a secure encrypted connection between the cloud and your Sentry box.

+0. The Sentry box has its own web server to provide you a
+   <strong>web page GUI</strong> to set preferences
+   for each device it communicates with.

+0. In the Sentry box, what we call <strong>receiver</strong> software periodically retrieves data from the cloud.

 0. When conditions and preferences allow, the <strong>Dispatch program</strong>